How an Art Residency in Provence Transformed My Creative Path

-There’s a unique kind of magic in Provence—the kind that has drawn artists like Van Gogh, Cézanne, and Monet for generations.
-It feels like the air hums with creativity, urging you to pick up a brush, explore, and pour yourself into something meaningful.
-This fall, I found myself stepping into that magic at the NG Art Creative Residency in Maussane des Alpilles, France.
+Provence has a way of pulling you in, the same way it captivated famous artists like Van Gogh, Cézanne, and Monet.
+There’s a creative energy in the air – a quiet, persistent call to slow down, pick up a brush, and immerse yourself in its beauty.
+In October 2024, I found myself stepping into that magic at the NG Creative Residency in Maussane des Alpilles, France.

 Months before, I stumbled across a post about this residency.
 My first thought?
 There’s no way.
-I nearly dismissed it altogether—so many talented artists apply, and I couldn’t imagine being chosen.
+I nearly dismissed it altogether – so many talented artists apply; why would they pick me?
 But something in me whispered to try anyway, and to my surprise, I got in.
 That moment taught me something I’ll carry with me forever: shoot your shot.
 Even when the odds feel stacked against you, there’s a chance it might change your life.

 Finding Inspiration Where I Least Expected It